danbz/aesthetic-programming/0-Preface/readme.md

 - include some aspects of the proposal - audience address

+So what is coding literacy, and why is it important?
+Literacy is important here inasmuch as we draw upon cultural studies
+// Explain this a bit more.Hoggart

 00.1 Coding Literacy
 Uses of Literacy - Richard Hoggart this informs the development of Cultural Studies initially around the inclusion of working class cultures and an expanded notion of literacy...
 Also Raymond Williams’ Cultural Materialism - all from a literary tradition.